Mainz is the capital of Rhineland Pfalz, situated South-West of the center of Germany. Just 25 minutes from Frankfurt Airport by direct train.

 Review Of The Club Lounge

 The Club Lounge at the Hyatt Regency Mainz is small and perhaps not large enough during periods of high occupancy.
-However, when we reviewed this Club Lounge, we had no problems finding a window table at 17:30 and despite having to leave the lounge on business, still found a free window table on returning at 19:00.
-Food and drink were of good quality – we really enjoyed our tuna salad with roasted mediterranean vegetables and pine nuts (we combined multiple items on the buffet) and many others seemed to be enjoying the soup.
+However, when we reviewed this Club Lounge, we had no problems finding a window table at 5:30 pm and, despite having to leave the lounge on business, still found a free window table on returning at 7:00 pm.
+Food and drink were of good quality – we really enjoyed our tuna salad with roasted Mediterranean vegetables and pine nuts (we combined multiple items on the buffet).
+Many others seemed to be enjoying the soup.
 Small cakes were also provided.

 Review Of The Pool, Gym & Spa